 Over at the Hideaway, Herc is counting down his Top 100 singles for 1977 – a thoroughly enjoyable read that mixes the personal with the profound.
 While countdowns collated from countless contributors, such as NPR’s 150 Greatest Albums Made by Women or Rolling Stone’s 500 Greatest Songs of All Time, are fun (if infuriating) to read, the synopses of the individual works often miss the raison d’être for why they’re important – the backstory matters not, nor does technical precision.
 No, I’d argue that it’s the personal connection the music makes with listeners.

 Lists such as Herc’s fill the void.
-It’s idiosyncratic, as any fan’s would be, and – as a result – could well be a chapter in The People’s History to Rock ’n’ Pop.
+It’s idiosyncratic, as any fan’s would be, and – as a result – could well be a chapter in The People’s History of Rock ’n’ Pop.
 Music doesn’t exist in a vacuum, after all.
 Its impact has as much to do with where we were, who we were with, and what we were doing when we first heard it, as it does the music itself.
 There’s no right or wrong, though – based on our own experiences, likes and dislikes – we may disagree with each other’s selections and placement.
 I mean, the live “Maybe I’m Amazed” at No. 64?
 For shame, Herc, for shame!
 (I jest, of course.)